A2ThreeD/PixelBro84/README.md

 | Programmer | Aaron Morris |
 | Company | A2ThreeD |

-Firmware for a Waveshare RP2040-Zero that receives the Hasbro cyclotron's 800 kHz WS2812 data stream and drives four replacement LEDs in a chosen color.
+Firmware for a Waveshare (or clone) RP2040-Zero that receives the Hasbro cyclotron's 800 kHz WS2812 data stream and drives four replacement RGB WS2812B LEDs in a chosen color.
-The default target is red.
+The default color is red.

 ## License